 I am required by law to report any suspected incidents of possible child abuse or neglect.
 Your child can be questioned by child protective services at any time without your consent.

-As strong as my immune system has become over the years, I still unfortunately get sick from time to time.
-Because of this I allot myself 10 sick/personal days per year.
+As strong as my immune system has become over the years, I still, unfortunately, get sick from time to time.
+Because of this I allow myself 10 sick/personal days per year.
 I also use these days for my continuing education classes (CPR, Pediatric First Aid, etc) in order to keep my RN License and childcare license in good standing.
 I will give you as much of an advance notice as possible.

 There will be times when I need to take my children or myself to the doctor.
 I will inform you with as much notice as possible and will have my substitute care provider cover my daycare for the few hours I will be gone.
 She is CPR and First Aid certified and has had a complete and clean background check according to Childcare State Law Requirements.
 I will be available to her for questions regarding your child’s care when I am gone.